yescallop/c6ol/README.md

 [Leptos]: https://github.com/leptos-rs/leptos
 [axum]: https://github.com/tokio-rs/axum

-## Play Now

-An official instance is hosted [here](https://c6.zhixia.dev/).
-Please refrain from sending automatic requests without prior notice.
-Games idle for more than 30 days are subject to removal.

 ## Features

 - **Easy Setup:** Submit a passcode to start a game.
 Then send a link to your friend, who submits a different passcode to join the game.